-Companies will not be permitted to advertise crowdfunding offerings; they will be allowed to provide very limited notices that direct investors to the intermediary's platform.
+The final rules limit the ability of companies, as well as others acting on their behalf, to advertise crowdfunding offerings.
+However, companies may provide very limited notices that direct investors to the intermediary's platform (the "Offering Notice").
 This notice may include no more than the following:

-• a statement that the company is conducting a crowdfunding offering, the name of the intermediary and a link directing the potential investor to the intermediary's platform;

-- the terms of the offering; and - information about the legal identify and business location of the company, which must be limited to the name of the company, the address, the phone number and website of the company, the e-mail address of a representative of the company and a brief description of the business of the company.
+- a statement that the company is conducting a crowdfunding offering, the name of the intermediary and a link directing the potential investor to the intermediary's platform; - the terms of the offering, including the type of securities, offering price and closing date; and - information about the legal identify and business location of the company, which must be limited to the name of the company, the address, the phone number and website of the company, the e-mail address of a representative of the company and a brief factual description of the business of the company.